griffda/PROCESS-/documentation/proc-pages/io/utilities-guide.md

 > `./utilities/morris_method.py`

 Program to evaluate model sensistivity by elementary effects method at a given PROCESS design point.
-The method of Morris is a technique for screening a large number of model parameters to identify the dominatant parameter for a global sensitivity analysis[1], and a guide to more details can be found in the textbook[2].
+The method of Morris is a technique for screening a large number of model parameters to identify the dominatant parameter for a global sensitivity analysis[1], and a guide to more details can be found, for example, in the textbook[2].
 Note that this utility has a significanity longer run time that a typical evalution of PROCESS design points.
 This utilities requires the use of the Python library [SALib](https://salib.readthedocs.io/en/latest/index.html).

 [1] M. Morris, (1991) "Factorial Sampling Plans for Preliminary Computational Experiments."
 Technometrics, 33(2):161-174